datacamp/courses-introduction-to-python/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## List Methods

 Strings are not the only Python types that have methods associated with them.
-Lists, floats, integers and booleans, are also types and they also come prepacked with a bunch of useful methods.
+Lists, floats, integers and booleans, are also types and they come prepacked with a bunch of useful methods.
 In this exercise, you'll be experimenting with:

 - [`index()`](https://docs.python.org/3/library/stdtypes.html#str.index), to get the index of the first element of a list that matches its input and
 - [`count()`](https://docs.python.org/3/library/stdtypes.html#str.count), to get the number of times an element appears in a list.